taygumus/safe-streets/README.md

 # SafeStreets Project

 ## General Purpose

-SafeStreets is a crowdsourced application where citizens can report traffic violations to authorities along with pictures and relative informations about the infractions.
-After their validation, if it's requested, the system provides the possibility to analyze the collected data, based on the role of the final user.
+SafeStreets is a crowdsourced application where citizens can report traffic violations to authorities along with pictures and relevant information about the infractions.
+After validation, if requested, the system provides the possibility to analyze the collected data based on the role of the final user.
-In addiction, SafeStreets can cross its informations with the ones provided by the municipality and suggest reasonable interventions for unsafe areas.
-Then it can also supply public authorities, such as the local police, with data in order to generate traffic tickets from them.
-Finally it elaborates statistics on different layers showing the effectiveness of
-SafeStreets and its impact on the community.
+In addition, SafeStreets can cross-reference its information with data provided by the municipality and suggest reasonable interventions for unsafe areas.
+It can also supply public authorities, such as the local police, with data to generate traffic tickets.
+Finally, it elaborates statistics on different layers to show the effectiveness of SafeStreets and its impact on the community.

 ## Documentation